Whenever your ears feel stuffed or clogged, it feels like second nature to reach for a cotton swab.

 That’s great, but if you have a blockage, earwax can be both uncomfortable and annoying.
 That’s why you might reach for a cotton swab, which seems like it would come in handy for digging out any earwax.
 But due to its shape, a cotton swab isn’t actually doing much to remove earwax.
 Instead, sticking a cotton swab into your ear can actually push that hardened earwax farther into your ear canal, which could potentially damage your eardrum and cause hearing loss.

-There are alternatives to the almighty cotton swab, but Dr. Maceri, who also is a surgeon at the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC, recommends seeing a doctor to evaluate your ear, ear canal and eardrum to rule out other issues before you use them.
+There are alternatives to the almighty cotton swab, but Dr. Maceri, who also is a surgeon at the USC Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC, recommends seeing a doctor to evaluate your ear, ear canal and eardrum to rule out other issues before you use them.
 Some gentler solutions involve actual removal of the earwax by softening and dissolving it.

 Using an eyedropper, you can deposit a few drops of baby oil, mineral oil, glycerin or hydrogen peroxide into the ear canal, which will soften it.
 Then, after one or two days, squirt a small amount of warm water into your ear canal with a rubber-bulb syringe.
 Lean your head to the side and move your outer ear up and back to straighten your ear canal, and then tilt your head again to let the water (and dissolved ear wax) seep out.
 Then, pat your ear dry with a soft towel.

 Repeat this a few times if you need to, and if that still doesn’t help, you may want to visit your doctor.
 They can then assess your problem and recommend earwax removal kits.